Real-Time Data Exchange (RTDE) Guide

 Robot Controller Outputs

-NOTE: Robot controller requires that client subscribes to at least one output.
-Client should read data periodically from the socket.
-Connection is closed by robot controller when receive buffer overflows.
+NOTE: The robot controller requires that the client subscribes to at least one output.
+The client should read data periodically from the socket.
+The connection is closed by the robot controller when the receive buffer overflows.

 Name |